Ryuutei/wgwg/source/snes/ar.rst

 ::

     7e0f3440    # energy
     7e0dc503    # + ALL GEMS COLLECTED.
-WOW!!!
+WOW!
     7e0dc603    # +
     7e0dc703    # +
     7e0dc803    #
-    7e0d222f    # One of the greatest codes of all time: freeze the bomb fuse!!!!
+    7e0d222f    # One of the greatest codes of all time: freeze the bomb fuse!